Information on the amendment of the European Union Trade Mark Directive

 - A new name: cancellation proceedings will be renamed revocation/invalidity proceedings

 Cancellation proceedings will be renamed "revocation proceedings" or "invalidity proceedings".
-From 1 May 2020, it is expected that it will be possible to claim relative grounds for refusal (earlier rights) in official invalidity proceedings in addition to absolute grounds for refusal, as currently possible.
+From 14 January 2019, the fee for invalidity proceedings will be 400 euros.
+Expectedly from 1 May 2020, it will be possible to claim relative grounds for refusal (earlier rights) in official invalidity proceedings in addition to absolute grounds for refusal, as currently possible.
 Furthermore, the current formal preliminary procedure with regard to revocation declarations will be converted into revocation proceedings before the office.

 - Important: new absolute grounds for refusal

-In future, protected geographical indications and protected designations of origin, in particular for foodstuffs, wines and spirits protected under national or European legislation or agreements, will also have to be considered as absolute grounds for refusal during the application procedure or invalidity proceedings.
+Protected geographical indications and protected designations of origin, in particular for foodstuffs, wines and spirits protected under national or European legislation or agreements, are now also to be considered as absolute grounds for refusal during the application procedure or invalidity proceedings.
 The same applies to protected traditional terms for wine, traditional specialities guaranteed with regard to foodstuffs and protected variety denominations.

 - Registrability of licences/register entry about willingness to license or sell/transfer

-Licences will in future be entered in the register upon request.
+From 14 January 2019, Licences are entered in the register upon request.
 The entry includes information on the licensee, the type of licence and restrictions, if any.
 The registration, amendment and cancellation of a licence in the register will be subject to a fee.
-In the future, it will also be possible to record licenses for trade marks for which protection was extended to Germany in the international register.
-The holder of an exclusive licence himself/herself may in future also bring an action before the ordinary courts for trade mark infringement if the proprietor of the trade mark himself/herself does not bring an action within a reasonable period of time after being formally requested to do so.
+It is now also possible to record licenses for trade marks for which protection was extended to Germany in the international register.
+The holder of an exclusive licence himself/herself may also bring an action before the ordinary courts for trade mark infringement if the proprietor of the trade mark himself/herself does not bring an action within a reasonable period of time after being formally requested to do so.
 In addition, upon request, trade mark applicants and proprietors may have an entry included in the register about a non-binding declaration of their willingness to license or sell/transfer their trade mark.
 The entry is free of charge and this willingness may be withdrawn at any time.

 - Please note: changes regarding term of protection and renewals